trustcharlie/trust-charlie-dickens-blog/content/blog/a-real-name-changer/index.md

 A surname is a hereditary name.
 A given name is *given* to you.

 For almost all of my life, I have struggled to identify with my given name.
-I could go into hundreds of different reasons why and just as many anecdotes those reasons up.
+I could go into hundreds of different reasons why and just as many anecdotes to back those reasons up.
 Some painful, some funny.

 But I won’t do that.